-At each borehole, excess drill water will be discharged to a two chambered sump, approximately 15 feet wide by 20 feet long by 15 feet deep (total volume at crest approximately 9,000 cubic feet).
+At each borehole, excess drill water will be discharged to a two chambered sump, approximately 15 feet wide by 20 feet long by 15 feet deep (total volume at crest approximately 9,000 gallons).
 Each sump is divided into two chambers, "A" and "B", separated with weed-free straw bales/wattles for trapping drill cuttings and silt.
 The drilling fluid is pumped to Sump A, which captures the coarse cuttings and some of the suspended solids (drilling mud).
 Overflow from Sump A filters through the straw bales/wattles to Sump B, where the drilling fluid is further clarified via settling.
 The drilling water is managed to preclude surface discharges when possible, but in some cases the available sump capacity is exceeded and excess drilling water is discharged to the surrounding land surface.
 Any overflow discharge from Sump B to the surrounding land surface is monitored, sampled, and analyzed for Profile I parameters, and the surface discharge flow rate is measured or estimated, as best as practicable, for reporting and comparison with Permit limits.
 Best management practices (BMPs) shall be utilized to clarify the surface discharge at each overflowing sump, and to dissipate the energy of the overflow for the purpose of limiting the erosion and sediment transport caused by the discharge.
 Because the earthen sumps do not include engineered containment, discharge to groundwater also occurs as drilling water infiltrates into the subsurface through sump walls and bottoms.
 Discharge to groundwater may also occur as infiltration along the flow path of a surface discharge.
 Typically, before a sump overflows to the surrounding land surface, the Permittee will use a pump to convey the clarified water out of the sump in a more controlled manner.
-The discharge will be via a non-perforated pipe to a perforated pipe wherein the overflow is dispersed over the ground surface.
-Sprinklers may also be used to disseminate excess water.
 This process is active only when Sump B has reached overflow capacity.
 When the water level has declined and stabilized below the overflow status in Sump B, the water discharge process is not necessary.
 Overflow will not be discharged into or near any drainage, except during a storm event that causes surface runoff and if such a discharge cannot be reasonably prevented.

-Discharge will be intermittent and seasonal during dryer months with the maximum permitted discharge of 36,000 gpd and a maximum instantaneous discharge rate from an individual outfall of 25 gallons per minute.
+Discharge will be intermittent and seasonal during dryer months with the maximum permitted discharge of 72,000 gallons per day and a maximum instantaneous discharge rate from an individual outfall of 50 gallons per minute.